If you’re asking yourself, "Should I refinance my car loan?", consider these factors to help you decide if refinancing

 Each bank or lender has specific refinancing requirements, so be sure to ask about the details.
-For example, if you have $5,000 or more remaining on your car loan ($7,500 if the loan was made in South Carolina or Minnesota) and the car is less than 10 years old with fewer than 125,000 miles on it, you may be eligible to refinance with Bank of America.
+For example, if you have $7,500 or more remaining on your car loan ($8,000 if the loan was made in Minnesota) and the car is less than 10 years old with fewer than 125,000 miles on it, you may be eligible to refinance with Bank of America.
 Our auto loan refinance calculator will show you whether refinancing can save you money.

 2. Prepayment penalties

 Does your current lender subject you to a prepayment penalty for paying off your loan early?
 Bank of America car loans don’t have such penalties, but if you're subject to one, do the math: If the amount you save by refinancing is significantly greater than the penalty, refinancing may still be a good idea.

 3. Interest rates

 If the interest rate you qualify for today is significantly lower than your current loan rate, it may be a good time to refinance a car.
 If it’s the same or higher, it’s probably not the right time to refinance.
-Remember, though: If you’re a Bank of America Preferred Rewards or Banking Rewards for Wealth Management customer, you may qualify for an interest rate discount of up to 0.50%.
+Remember, though: If you’re a Bank of America Preferred Rewards or Preferred Rewards for Wealth Management customer, you may qualify for an interest rate discount of up to 0.50%.

 4. Your credit score

 Has your credit score changed since your original car loan?
 If it’s improved, your better score may help you qualify for a lower interest rate.
 Learn how to improve your credit score